 After suffering from severe anxiety, depression, trauma, and addiction for 30 years of my life, just a few years ago, I figured out the secret of happiness!

 I’ve read thousands of books, and I’ve done 17 years of professional work as a psychotherapist.
 This is the moment I’ve been waiting for… to share the secret of happiness with you!
 Are you ready to hear about it?

 Everything in this world falls into two categories: Things under my control and things not under my control.
 Do you agree?

-There are five things that are out of our control!
+There are five things that are outside of our control!
 What are they?
 Other people’s thoughts, other people’s feelings, other people’s behaviors, the past, and the future.
-For example, maybe someone puts you down, someone gets upset with you, someone does something that hurts you, and you unconsciously get stuck in the things that happened in the past or the things you imagine that might happen in the future…
+For example, maybe someone puts you down, someone gets upset with you, someone does something that hurts you, and you unconsciously get stuck in the things that happened in the past or the things you imagine that might happen in the future.

-So, the question is, why are we trying to control the things that are absolutely out of our control?
+So, the question is, why are we trying to control the things that are absolutely outside of our control?
 It might be because we do it out of unconscious habit.
 The consequence is that we are going to be frustrated, angry, and feeling completely powerless all the time!

 How do we let go?
 Here are two pieces of advice for you...